 Why work with a professional interpreter?

-- Patients have better health outcomes and higher satisfaction rates when working with trained interpreters, and trained interpreters are less likely to make serious mistakes compared to those without training (1,2,4)
+- Patients have better health outcomes and higher satisfaction rates when working with professional interpreters, and trained interpreters are less likely to make serious mistakes compared to those without training (1,2,4)

 - Certified and Qualified interpreters have completed training, have demonstrated proficiency, and are familiar with medical terminology and interpreting skills and ethics.

-- Under Oregon State law, working with Certified and Qualified interpreters on the Oregon Health Authority registry is required whenever possible.
+- Under Oregon’s HB 2359 law, working with Certified and Qualified interpreters on the Oregon Health Authority registry is required whenever possible.

 Why shouldn’t we rely on a family member or friend?